You know, I'm watching a television in here and these people in the media are going nuts.

 More of your phone calls on the other side right after this.

-Now let me remind everybody about 2006.
+Now, let me remind everybody about 2006.

-And for everybody who thinks the Republicans lost because of spending and because they failed to govern as they had campaigned, uh, which is true, they did that.
+And for everybody who thinks the Republicans lost because of spending and because they failed to govern as they had campaigned, which is true, they did that.

 Here's a list of the scandals that were all coordinated between the Democrat Party and the media in that year.

-Jack Abramov and the Indian lobbying scandal, then you had Mark Foley and the email the pages scandal.
+Then you had Mark Foley and the email the pages scandal.

 Then you had Delay.

-And there are still no charges against delay.
+And there are still no charges against Delay.

 The Republicans, in order to curry favor with the Democrats, is if any of our leaders are ever indicted, we'll step down.

-Charlie Wrangle's still up there, these guys, William Jefferson, this culture of corruption has its own Wikipedia entry.
+This culture of corruption has its own Wikipedia entry.

 And you go back and look at this stuff now four years ago, and it looks laughable.